What is the best MVNO for Android users? We tested the top-rated prepaid carriers, and this is what we found

 Reasons to avoid

-There are three major carriers in the U.S., and each one offers a very similar level of coverage by the numbers.
-However, if you live in the country, there might be certain areas where AT&T's network reaches, and Verizon and T-Mobile's networks don't.
-If that's the case, you (and your family) can still take advantage of prepaid savings with Cricket Wireless.
-This AT&T-owned carrier has four main phone plans starting with a 5GB plan, then 10GB, and two unlimited options.
-All but the base plan also include multi-line discounts, as well as autopay savings.
+There are three major carriers in the U.S., with each having a largely similar level of network coverage by the numbers.
+However, if you reside or work out in the country, there might be some areas where AT&T's network reaches a bit better in comparison to those of Verizon and T-Mobile.
+If that's the case, you (and your family!) can still take advantage of prepaid savings with Cricket Wireless.
+Owned and operated by AT&T, this carrier gives you four main phone plans, starting out with a 10GB 'Sensible' plan, then three unlimited options.
+All but the base plan have multi-line discounts, but you get autopay savings with all plans.

-AT&T's network is compatible with most unlocked phones so if you already own a device, there's a good chance you can bring it with you.
-Cricket Wireless sells a solid range of mid-range devices as well, including both Android phones and iPhones, so if you want something high-end, you'll need to buy or finance it unlocked.
+AT&T's network is compatible with most of the unlocked phones so if you have a device, there's a good chance you can bring it aboard.
+That said, the carrier also sells a range of mid-range devices, including both Android phones and iPhones, so if you want a high-end device, you'll have to buy or finance it unlocked.

 Best international perks